pouriap/Grabby/README.md

 - **[yt-dlp.exe](https://github.com/yt-dlp/yt-dlp):** This is a well-known tool for downloading videos from the internet.
 Grabby uses this tool for downloading videos.
 - **[ffmpeg.exe](https://github.com/FFmpeg/FFmpeg):** Also a well-known tool which is required by yt-dlp in order to download youtube videos.

+## Browser support
+**Firefox:**

+Firefox is fully supported.
+The addon file is signed by Mozilla and all features work on Firefox.

+**Chrome:**

+Ever since Google introduced manifest v3 this addon will no longer work on Chrome.
+I may or may not try to port the addon for manifest v3 in the future.

+**Other Chromium-based browsers (such as Brave):**

+As long as the browser supports manifest v2 the addon should work but there are two limitation with Chromium-based browsers:

+1- Due to lack of API support overwriting the download dialog doesn't work.

+2- The addon cannot be signed by Google so it cannot be installed like normal addons.
+In order to install it you have to add it in developer mode as described below.

+**How to install on Brave browser:**

+1- Install the Toolkit on your computer first

+2- Go to extensions

+3- Enable developer mode using the button at the top right

+4- Click on "Load unpacked"

+5- Go to the location where you installed the toolbox and then go to the "chrome" folder

+6- Choose "select folder"

+The extension should be added to Brave now.

+## OS Support

+Currently only Windows is officially supported but if you are technical enough you might be able to get it to work with wine, even tho I have not tried it yet.
+I will start testing on Linux as soon as I have some free time.

 ## Notes
 This addon is currently in pre-alpha stage which means it is not finished yet.
 I'm releasing it in order to get feedback from people so if you have any ideas or if you encountered any bugs feel free to open an issue.